 …three whole episodes of Friends in its entire run.
 Brad Pitt was in one, Reese Witherspoon was in the other, and I think Jean-Claude Van Damme was in the third episode when everyone was trying to find Marcel the monkey.
 Oh wait, on second thought…it is actually four episodes of Friends that I’ve watched.
 It was that one episode where they all sat around watching a home video of their days in high school or something, and Rachel realized how much Ross has loved her for so many years and then they kiss and Phoebe says something about him being her lobster.
 So yes, I liked the episodes that I’ve seen, I’ve got nothing against the show, and I eventually plan to binge-watch it on HBO Max when I’m done with binge-watching The Nanny, but if you’re looking to read about how great and hilarious Friends is, this is not the article for you.

-For those of you who have never seen an episode, Living Single, which was created by Yvette Lee Bowser and premiered on FOX in 1993, is about the friendship between four Black women living in New York City: Khadijah James (Queen Latifah), editor/publisher of the urban-lifestyle magazine Flavor; Synclaire James (Kim Coles), Khadijah’s bubbly and warm-hearted cousin who works as a receptionist at Flavor while pursuing her dreams to become an actress; Regine Hunter (Kim Fields), a boutique buyer with very expensive tastes (along with numerous wigs) and constantly on the lookout for a man who can easily provide her with the finer and expensive things in life; and Maxine “Max” Shaw (Erika Alexander), an incredibly skilled attorney with little to no tolerance for other people’s bullsh-t (especially not for bullsh-t coming from men), who mainly cares about only four things in life (“Food, shelter, my career, and good sex.”), and who spends more time at the Brooklyn brownstone where Khadijah, Synclaire, and Regine live than she does in her own apartment across the street.
+For those of you who have never seen an episode, Living Single, which was created by Yvette Lee Bowser and premiered on FOX in 1993, is about the friendship between four Black women living in New York City: Khadijah James (Queen Latifah), editor/publisher of the urban-lifestyle magazine Flavor; Synclaire James (Kim Coles), Khadijah’s bubbly and warm-hearted cousin who works as a receptionist at Flavor while pursuing her dreams to become an actress; Regine Hunter (Kim Fields), a boutique buyer with very expensive tastes (along with numerous wigs), and who is constantly on the lookout for a man who can easily provide her with the finer and expensive things in life; and Maxine “Max” Shaw (Erika Alexander), an incredibly skilled attorney with little to no tolerance for other people’s bullsh-t (especially not for bullsh-t coming from men), who mainly cares about only four things in life (“Food, shelter, my career, and good sex”), and who spends more time at the Brooklyn brownstone where Khadijah, Synclaire, and Regine live than she does in her own apartment across the street.
 They frequently hang out with their other two friends who also reside in the brownstone: Kyle Barker (T.C.
-Carson), an arrogant and smooth-talking stockbroker who regularly exchanges insults with Max whenever they see each other (and their verbal sparring truly was the stuff of comedy legend), and his roommate/longtime best friend Overton Wakefield Jones (John Henton), the building handyman who loves to share nuggets of wisdom with his friends when he’s not trying to flirt with Synclaire.
+Carson), an arrogant and smooth-talking stockbroker who regularly exchanges insults with Max whenever they see each other (and their verbal sparring truly was the stuff of comedy legend), and his roommate/longtime best friend, Overton Wakefield Jones (John Henton), the building handyman who loves to share nuggets of wisdom with his friends when he’s not trying to flirt with Synclaire.
 When they’re not working hard and trying to keep their heads up while doing so, their personal lives give each of them plenty of reasons to turn to each other for support, and also for some snacks and gossip, since minding their business and respecting each other’s privacy is not really much of an option.

 Much like The Golden Girls, that other classic sitcom about four women under one roof, the women of Living Single each had their roles to play in their circle of friends.
 Khadijah was the big sister of the group who would look out for everyone’s well-being while also not hesitating to call them out when they were acting a fool; Synclaire was the bright-eyed idealist who looked for the best in everyone and everything while also saying the occasional thing that would make her friends shake their heads and look at her like she had no damn sense; Regine enjoyed and welcomed the attention that men would lavish on her, while also looking for a man who is very willing and able to spend just as much money on her as she does on herself; and Max is so good at verbally tearing her friends to shreds and not being all that friendly to them that it makes you wonder just why they even keep her around in the first place.

-But despite how much they differ from each other personality-wise, it doesn’t change how much they care about one another (though they may not always say it out loud, Synclaire definitely being the exception to this rule) and how they hold each other down through good times and bad as only Black women can, such as discussing what fake names to use when you’re out at the club and you’re approached by ugly dudes with gold teeth and no game whatsoever.
+But despite how much they differ from each other personality-wise, it doesn’t change how much they care about one another (though they may not always say it out loud, Synclaire definitely being the exception to this rule), and how they hold each other down through good times and bad as only Black women can, such as discussing what fake names to use when you’re out at the club and you’re approached by ugly dudes with gold teeth and no game whatsoever.
 Or talking about how women really need to treat the men around them so that said men will know how to act in their presence.
 (Max: “A good man is like fine wine.
 They all start out like grapes.
 Our job is to stomp on them.
 And then keep them in the dark until they’ve matured into something we wouldn’t mind having dinner with.”)
 Accepting that therapy can and does help when you’re suffering from personal and professional burnout.
 Finding yourself attracted to/dating men that you know damn well you should not be attracted to or dating because it probably won’t end well, whether it’s your ex-boyfriend-turned-boss … a college student who is young enough to be starting his sophomore year … a man who you just hired to write for your magazine not because he’s talented but because he’s good-looking, only to realize that he can’t actually write or even spell worth a damn…a handsome doctor who just moved into your brownstone, and who turns out to be cheap as hell and so boring that he can’t talk about anything else over dinner other than the specifics of his job … another handsome doctor who you find out was involved in surgically removing your hemorrhoids … a TV meteorologist and his father at the same damn time … and so on, and so forth.

 As for Kyle and Overton, they each prove themselves more than once to be deserving of the women’s time and friendship.
 Kyle tells Regine what she truly needs to hear in order to help her regain her confidence after undergoing breast-reduction surgery, and Overton can always be counted on to lend a helping hand, whether it’s with advice for any of the women’s personal or professional issues, or for fixing anything in their apartment that needs fixing.
 And under no circumstances will either of these men allow anyone to straight-up disrespect their friends in their presence.